CP-Unibo/mzn2feat/README.md

 PREREQUISITES
 =============

-The installation guide was tested on a 64-bit machine running Ubuntu 12.04.
+mzn2feat is tested on 64-bit machines running Ubuntu 12.04, and not yet fully portable on other platforms.
-Some of the main requirements are:

 + MiniZinc 1.6
 	http://www.minizinc.org/